-Marino Marini was born in the Tuscan town of Pistoia on February 27, 1901.
+Marino Marini was born in Pistoia, Italy, on February 27, 1901.
 He attended the Accademia di Belle Arti in Florence in 1917.
 Although he never abandoned painting, Marini devoted himself primarily to sculpture from about 1922.
-From this time his work was influenced by Etruscan art and the sculpture of Arturo Martini.
+At this time his work was influenced by Etruscan art and the sculpture of Arturo Martini.
 Marini succeeded Martini as professor at the Scuola d’Arte di Villa Reale in Monza, near Milan, in 1929, a position he retained until 1940.
-During this period Marini traveled frequently to Paris, where he associated with Massimo Campigli, Giorgio de Chirico, Alberto Magnelli, and Filippo de Pisis.
-In 1936 he moved to Tenero-Locarno, in the Ticino canton, Switzerland; during the following few years the artist often visited Zurich and Basel, where he became a friend of Alberto Giacometti, Germaine Richier, and Fritz Wotruba.
-In 1936 he received the Prize of the Quadriennale of Rome.
+During this period Marini traveled frequently to Paris, where he associated with Massimo Campigli, Giorgio de Chirico, Filippo de Pisis, and Alberto Magnelli.
+In 1936 he moved to Tenero-Locarno, Switzerland.
+During the following few years the artist often visited Zurich and Basel, where he became a friend of Alberto Giacometti, Germaine Richier, and Fritz Wotruba.
+In 1936 he was awarded the winning prize at the Rome Quadriennale.
 He accepted a professorship in sculpture at the Accademia di Belle Arti di Brera, Milan, in 1940.

 In 1946 the artist settled permanently in Milan.
-He participated in Twentieth-Century Italian Art at the Museum of Modern Art in New York in 1944.
+He participated in the Twentieth-Century Italian Art exhibition at the Museum of Modern Art in New York in 1944.
 Curt Valentin began exhibiting Marini’s work at his Buchholz Gallery in New York in 1950, on which occasion the sculptor visited the city and met Jean Arp, Max Beckmann, Alexander Calder, Lyonel Feininger, and Jacques Lipchitz.
 On his return to Europe, he stopped in London, where the Hanover Gallery had organized a solo show of his work, and there met Henri Moore.
-In 1951 a Marini exhibition traveled from the Kestner-Gesellschaft Hannover to the Kunstverein in Hamburg and the Haus der Kunst of Munich.
+In 1951 a Marini exhibition traveled from the Kestner-Gesellschaft in Hannover to the Kunstverein in Hamburg, and the Haus der Kunst in Munich.